top of page

 Bag of dried "High John The Conqueror Root" by Solo Therapy.
 Clarity for financial follow through.
 Black label with decorative pattern.
 Text includes "Qty.: 2 oz".

 Money coaching prompt: Use High John as a symbol of follow-through.
 Each time you avoid an impulse purchase or complete a weekly budget check, touch the root and record the win.
-The point is to anchor a pattern you can sustain.
+The goal is to anchor a pattern you can sustain.

-2) Bay leaf
+2) Bay Leaf

 Bay leaves come from laurel, which has long been tied to honor and victory.
-Wreaths made from plants, including laurel, were awarded to athletes victorious in the Olympic Games and also given as prizes to poets and orators.
+Wreaths made from plants, including laurel, were awarded to victorious athletes in the Olympic Games and also given as prizes to poets and orators.

 Plastic jar of whole bay leaves, for financial consistency, labeled "Whole Bay Leaves" with a green label and black lid.
 Text says "Net Wt: 2 oz (57g)."